Culinary Delights Abound in Sonoma County

 Sonoma County is a foodie paradise located just an hour north of San Francisco.
 Here you’ll find farm-fresh organic fruits and vegetables, delicious fresh-baked delights, handcrafted cheeses, meadow-fresh honey, specialty oils, gourmet sauces and dressings, and just about every imaginable farm-to-fork foodstuff.

-You’ll also find a multitude of eateries and restaurants, including the nation’s first sustainable and vegetarian drive-thru fast food joint, fresh-off-the-boat seafood shacks, and gourmet dining establishments that have earned accolades, including three that have each garnered a Michelin Star.
+You’ll also find a multitude of eateries and restaurants, including the nation’s first sustainable and vegetarian drive-thru fast food joint, fresh-off-the-boat seafood shacks, and gourmet dining establishments that have earned accolades, including the first Sonoma County restaurant to garner the coveted three Michelin Star rating.

 Here’s a quick summary of how to nibble your way through Sonoma County’s delicious abundance.